kubernetes/website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/check-if-dockershim-removal-affects-you.md

 1. Third-party tools that perform above mentioned privileged operations.
 See [Migrating telemetry and security agents from dockershim](/docs/tasks/administer-cluster/migrating-from-dockershim/migrating-telemetry-and-security-agents) for more information.
-1. Make sure there is no indirect dependencies on dockershim behavior.
+1. Make sure there are no indirect dependencies on dockershim behavior.
    This is an edge case and unlikely to affect your application.
 Some tooling may be configured to react to Docker-specific behaviors, for example, raise alert on specific metrics or search for a specific log message as part of troubleshooting instructions.
-   If you have such tooling configured, test the behavior on test cluster before migration.
+   If you have such tooling configured, test the behavior on a test cluster before migration.

 ## Dependency on Docker explained {#role-of-dockershim}